michalbednarczyk1993/RoomReservation.RoomsService/README.md

 # RoomReservation.RoomReservationService
-Part of "Room Reservation" project, which is responsible for operations at rooms
+Part of "Room Reservation" project, which is responsible for operations at rooms.
+This microservice will be written in Quarkus framework.

 Access to Swagger UI with: http://localhost:8080/swagger-ui.html